robinali34/blog_system_design/_posts/2025-11-24-common-domain-system-design-patterns.md

 ### Scale-First Thinking

-Meta engineers think about scale from day one:
+Engineers at scale think about scale from day one:
 - **Billions of users**: Every design must handle billions
 - **Petabytes of data**: Storage and processing at massive scale
 - **Global distribution**: Multi-region, low-latency requirements